-One in five Australians will experience mental ill health this year and only 40% of people will seek help.
+One in five Australians will experience mental ill health this year and only 46% of people seek help.
 It's a complex challenge - for ourselves, our loved ones and, most of all, for the nine Australians who die by suicide everyday.

 The Push For Better Foundation aims to engage and educate people in mental and physical health, and raise awareness of the mental health issues affecting everyday Australians.